epsagon/serverless-plugin-epsagon/README.md

 These options are defined at the function level, under the `epsagon` member of your function in the `serverless.yml` file.
 Available options:
 * `disable` - When set to true, disables Epsagon for this specific function.
+* `appName` - specific application name to use for the function
 * `wrapper` - The wrapper to use to wrap this function.
 If not specified defaults to Epsagon's regular lambda wrapper. available wrappers:
     * for Python: